andreiccr/mac-spoofer/README.md

-Simple MAC address spoofer.
-Tested on Windows 10.
-Run as administrator.
+Simple MAC address spoofer for network adapters.
+Tested on Windows 7 and Windows 10.

-Note: Only network adapters 0, 1 and 2 will be affected.
-Your MAC address might remain unchanged.
+This changes the MAC addresses for ALL network adapters.

+**Run as administrator.**